Noveau Story Formats

 Add to the list #

 Do you have examples that would fall under the above categories, or new suggestions for categories?
-Let me know in the comments!
+Let me know!
 I’m always looking for hybrid stories formatted differently from plain prose.